 Best Management Practices

 With the passage of the Federal Clean Water Act (FCWA) in 1972, states were required to assess the negative impacts of agricultural fertilizer additions on surface and ground water quality.
-Upon identification of the impaired water bodies, Florida has established the numeric criteria specific for the waterbodies and the reductions in applied nutrients required as per the Basin Management Action Plan, where excess of nutrients are found to be from agricultural sources.
+Upon identification of the impaired water bodies, Florida has established the numeric criteria specific for the waterbodies and the reductions in applied nutrients required as per the Basin Management Action Plan, where excess of nutrients is found to be from agricultural sources.
 For vegetable production regions, water quality indicators are concentrations of nitrate, phosphate, and total dissolved solids.
 Best Management Practices (BMPs) are specific cultural practices aimed at reducing the load of specific nutrients entering ground and surface water while sustaining economical yields.
 BMPs are intended to be economically sound, cost effective, and environmentally friendly based on science.
 It is important to recognize that BMPs do not aim at becoming an obstacle to vegetable production.
 Instead, they should be viewed as a means to achieve horticultural and environmental sustainability.
 The BMPs that will apply to vegetable production in Florida are described in Water Quality/Quantity Best Management Practices for Florida Vegetable and Agronomic Crops, produced by the Florida Department of Agriculture and Consumer Services (FDACS).
 This manual was developed through a cooperative effort between state agencies, water management districts, and commodity groups, and under the scientific leadership of the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS).
 The manual was adopted by reference in 2006 and by rule in Florida Statutes (5M-8 Florida Administrative Code) and was revised in 2015 (https://www.fdacs.gov/content/download/77230/file/vegAgCropBMP-loRes.pdf).
 Vegetable growers may contact their local UF/IFAS Extension agent for one-on-one consultation on (1) the benefits from joining the BMP program, (2) how to join it, (3) how to select the BMPs that apply to their operation, and (4) how to meet the requirements.

 The vegetable BMP program has adopted the current UF/IFAS nutrient recommendations (UF/IFAS Standardized Nutrient Recommendations for Vegetable Crop Production in Florida, https://edis.ifas.ufl.edu/cv002), including irrigation management (see the new BMP manual on “Optimum Fertilizer Management”).
 At the field level, adequate fertilizer rates should be used together with proper irrigation-scheduling techniques, and crop nutritional status monitoring tools (leaf analysis, petiole sap testing) may also be employed as appropriate.
 In the BMP manual, adequate fertilizer rates may be achieved by combinations of UF/IFAS-recommended basal rates and supplemental nitrogen allowances to be added in case of leaching rainfall, when planting during cooler seasons, when tissue analysis shows any nutrient deficiency, or when the harvesting season is prolonged.